M-lakshan/M-lakshan/README.md

 - <p width="47%">👯 I look forward to ...<br/>
     - Create more JS, React-Native, JAVA applications<br/>
     - Follow UI-UX inspirations<br/>
-    - Follow problem-solving in OOP basis
+    - Follow problem-solving on OOP basis
     </p>
 <br/><br/>

 - Since I'm still being a newbie to the industry 🤔 I’m seeking help for my **JAVA** & **React** software developments.
-I really appreciate it if you are willing to collaborate with me.
+I appreciate it if you are willing to collaborate with me.

 <picture>
 <source